 Program Overview

 The Medical Science program is a three-year degree jointly taught by the Faculty of Medicine & Health and the Faculty of Science.
-Designed as a strong foundation for careers in biomedical research or as a pathway to graduate medical and paramedical programs allied health professions, it explores the scientific principles underlying the practice of medicine.
-Students will study key areas such as Cell and Molecular Biology, Biochemistry, Anatomy, Physiology, Pathology, Microbiology, Pharmacology, Genetics, Embryology, Immunology, and Neuroscience.
+Students will study key areas such as Cell and Molecular Biology, Biochemistry, Anatomy, Physiology, Pathology, Microbiology, Pharmacology, Genetics, Immunology, and Neuroscience.
 By examining the structure and function of the human body, disease processes, and therapeutic interventions, the program equips graduates with a deep understanding of human health and disease.
-High-achieving students may also pursue an Honours degree for advanced research opportunities.
+With opportunities for hands-on learning and research, this degree is the perfect pathway for careers in, biomedical research, health policy and regulation, pharmaceutical and biotech industry, and health professions.
+Students may also pursue an Honours degree for advanced research opportunities.

 Your First Year